-Bug nets are excellent protection against bites when you're sleeping and are purpose made to stop mosquitos penetrating the material.
+Bug nets are excellent protection against bites when you're sleeping and are purpose made to stop mosquitos from penetrating the material.
 With mosquitos being active more during dawn, you're more than likely going to be asleep.
 So a mosquito net is a good idea so you can sleep soundly, knowing you won't be waking up with itchy bites.
-If you're travelling abroad to somewhere where mosquitos are active, you can always ring ahead to make sure there is a mosquito net around the bed for example.
+If you're travelling abroad to somewhere where mosquitoes are active, you can always ring ahead to make sure there is a mosquito net around the bed for example.

 6. Use a Fan

 Fans are a great way to keep mosquitos at bay.
 One of the reasons that they are more active during dawn and dusk is because the wind speed has dropped.
 Contrary to popular belief, these pesky critters aren't strong fliers.
 By using electric fans and using them properly, you'll be able to blow the mosquitos away.
-They will have no chance of battling against the fans power to get close to you, and after a few attempts, they will eventually give up on the lost cause.
+They will have no chance of battling against the fans' power to get close to you, and after a few attempts, they will eventually give up on the lost cause.
 Make sure to position them correctly so that they are blowing away from you in order for this to be an effective preventative tool.

 7. Remove and Avoid Standing Water

 Standing water is a breeding ground for all mosquitos, a real hotbed environment.
-They actually thrive off of it.
+They actually thrive on it.
 By making sure there is no standing water close to your accommodation, for example, it will definitely make it less appealing for mosquitos to visit.
 It can be as simple as removing glasses and mugs that have water left in them.
 If you go to the beach for a day out, remember that you should clean everything fully, but don't leave any water behind in the buckets for example.

 Other sources of old water can include dirty swimming pools, wells, cisterns, tanks and animal drinking bowls and troughs.